-You may not want to think about summer drawing to a close, but Labor Day (Sept.
-3, 2018) is considered the end to the summer travel season.
-In North Carolina, you’ll find plenty of popular festivals and signature events taking place during the long holiday weekend – from the Mile High Kite Festival in the mountains to the Oak Island Labor Day Surf Off on the coast.
+You might not want to think about summer drawing to a close, but Labor Day is considered the end to the summer travel season.
+In North Carolina, you’ll find plenty of popular festivals and signature events taking place during the long holiday weekend.
 Plus, the weekend after offers some of our state’s largest annual music festivals.

 End your summer on a high note by making plans to attend one (or more) of the events below.

 1 Matthews Alive FestivalSept.
 1-4, 2023; Matthews See on map

 Enjoy your time off in this town just outside of Charlotte.
 The four-day festival features amusement rides, games, live concerts, food, arts and crafts, a petting zoo and more.
 The festival is in support of local nonprofits.

 2 North Carolina Apple FestivalSept.
 1-4, 2023; Hendersonville See on map

 This long-running festival features a street fair on historic Main Street with live music, arts and crafts, apple growers, kids’ activities, special exhibits, food and more.
 Plus, the King Apple Parade takes place on Labor Day.

 3 Oak Island Art Guild Arts & Crafts Festival

 3 Oak Island Art Guild Arts & Crafts FestivalSept.
 2, 2023; Oak Island See on map